BorgNumberOne/Weishaupt_CanApiJson/README.md

 **Conclusion:**

 With the help of the pattern/mapping table you can read/write everything from/to your **CanApiJson compatible** Weishaupt gas heating system, oil heating system, or heat pump.
-Now, everything is possible in: Home Assistant, Node Red, Linux Terminal command(curl), Windows terminal/shell/command prompt (curl).
+Now everything is possible using Home Assistant, Node-RED, Linux terminal (curl), Windows command line, etc.
-Even

 **Old research /draft:**

 The ID is every time the same --> did Weishaupt forget to implement something unique?

-**After setting up and configure the Weishaupt Gateway WEM-Modbus, the device will send a package ("DDC") to the "Systemgerät":**
+**After set up and configured the Weishaupt Gateway WEM-Modbus, the device will send a packet ("DDC") to the "Systemgerät":**

 POST /ajax/CanApiJson.json HTTP/1.1
 Host: <IP of the "Systemgerät">